aphex-vim/soapie.space/_posts/2023-09-28-photography-final.md

 ## creating animations using pixel sorting
 <video controls src="/assets/photo_final1.mp4" muted autoplay loop></video>

-To animate the pixel sorting effect, I used some bash scripting to generate multiple frames from the original image, where each frame was generated with slightly different parameters.
+To animate the pixel sorting effect, I used some bash scripting to generate multiple images from one source image, where each output image was generated with slightly different parameters.

 Consider this bash script snippet that I used for this animation:
 ```bash